cassidyjames/cassidyjames.github.io/_posts/2025-02-13-gnome-foot-logo-rebrand.md

 ---

 <aside markdown=1>
 **Update:** Thanks for all of the feedback and discussion on Mastodon and Matrix!
 I've revised this post a bit with some more nuance and context based on feedback.
-I apologize if my writing style was/is divisive; I wrote the first draft of this post pretty hastily based on some frustrating conversations and wanted to
+I apologize if my writing style was/is divisive; I wrote the first draft of this post pretty hastily based on some frustrating conversations and wanted to get all my thoughts out into one place rather than retreading the same thoughts in multiple places.
+Hopefully this latest revision better refelects those thoughts while being less controversial.
 </aside>

 This past week volunteers working with the GNOME design and engagement teams debuted a brand new [GNOME.org](https://gnome.org) website—one that was met largely with one of two reactions: